Thoroughbred Racing World

 Our long term goal is to organize the ideal thoroughbred racing partnership.
 We need suggestions from you.
 When we begin to implement your suggestions and organize our partnership we will contact you if you fill out our survey at www.racingnation.net indicating your interest.

-I am Amy Stevens, I'm from Louisville, Kentucky, and I maintain many horse related web sites, most of them racing related, including racehorsetrainers.com, horsesales.com, about a dozen trainer sites, a couple farms, a couple bloodstock agents, and several racing related horsemen's organizations including the Kentucky HBPA and Kentucky Racing Health and Welfare Fund.
+I am Amy Stevens, I'm from Louisville, Kentucky, and I maintain many horse related web sites, most of them racing related, including racehorsetrainers.com, horsesales.com, some trainer sites, a couple farms, a couple bloodstock agents, racing related horsemen's organizations including the Kentucky Racing Health and Welfare Fund, and retired racehorse placement program Second Stride.

-My partner is trainer Jere R. Smith Jr. from New Orleans, Louisiana.
+My husband and partner is trainer Jere R. Smith Jr. from New Orleans, Louisiana.
 We are both currently working in Saudi Arabia.
-Jere is employed by King Abdullah Stables and is coming to the end of his 3 year contract.
-We want to put together very well organized thoroughbred racing partnerships to claim or purchase privately when we return to the states.
+Jere is employed as trainer for King Abdullah and Sons Stables.
+We want to put together very well organized thoroughbred racing partnerships to claim or purchase privately when we eventually return to the states.
 Our goal is to step up where other racing partnerships have failed to provide a fun and profitable experience for the owners.

 regards